-Transfers out are attributable to ROW transfers from Roads & Streets to the proprietary funds, along with debt service needs.
+Transfers out are attributable to ROW transfers from Roads & Streets to the proprietary funds, distribution of technology costs, and debt service needs.
 Finally, the large transfer in (shown in revenues) of \$12,766,000 into the Civic Building Fund comes in from the Urban Renewal Agency, so is not reflected within the City's transfers out.
 Funds will balance overall with consideration of both entities.
+A schedule of Transfers In & Out is located in the Additional Information section of the budget.